 Community engagement is an essential part of the EES process and the development of the Project.
 Wind Prospect is committed to keeping local residents, landowners and other stakeholders informed and involved, and aims to continue to do this through:

-- Consultation during preparation: Throughout the EES preparation phase, Wind Prospect is engaging with the community through information sessions, newsletters and one-on-one consultations.
-This provides opportunities for local stakeholders to raise concerns, ask questions and share their views.
+• Consultation during preparation: Throughout the EES preparation phase, Wind Prospect has engaged with the community through information sessions, newsletters and one-on-one consultations.
+This provides opportunities for local stakeholders to raise concerns, ask questions and share their views, and contribute to the preparation of the technical studies and Project design.

-- Community input on the EES: Once the EES is prepared, it will be made available to the public for review.
-This gives the community a chance to formally provide feedback on the findings to the Minister for Planning.
-Any issues raised during this formal consultation stage will be carefully considered, and adjustments to the Project will be made if necessary.
+• Engagement during the EES exhibition: During this phase, the community has an opportunity to formally provide feedback on the findings to the Minister for Planning.
+Any issues raised during the formal exhibition period will be carefully considered by the Victorian government, and adjustments to the Project made if necessary.
+Please visit the EES page for more information about the exhibition and engagement.

 If you have any questions, please don’t hesitate to reach out to the Project team.